 Of course, over time, it became evident that these investment managers could not beat the market.
 It was also determined that investment managers didn’t determine investor return as much as the cost of investing did.

 As a result, savvy investors have largely moved into low-cost investments today.
 If you can match the benchmark and keep your investing costs extremely low, you can do well in today’s investing environment.

 These days, personal finance has become much more sophisticated than investing alone.
 Instead of looking at just one piece of your life (your investments), financial planners are able to look at everything in your life that involves money.
 This includes aspects such as:

 - Estate planning to make sure that your family is set up for success once you’re gone

-- Retirement planning to ensure you can stop working if that’s what you want to do, or it’s what you have to do
+- Retirement planning to ensure you can stop working at some point

 - College planning